kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 In such a case, explain the context in the document.

-## Capitalization: Upper case, sentence case, and CamelCase
+## Capitalization

+### Sentence case

+Sentence case is the normal style in English: Lowercase for all words, first letter of the first word in a sentence is uppercase.
+Exception: Uppercase for the first letters of proper nouns and names.

-* For normal, everyday words in body text, use sentence case.
+Use sentence case for normal, everyday words in body text.
+Don't capitalize words just because they are "special" or "important".
-* For headings, use sentence case (more details about [headings](03-formatting.md#headings)).
+Also, we use use sentence case for headings (more details about [headings](03-formatting.md#headings)).

+### Upper case

+Upper case means the first letter of a word is capitalized.

-* For Kyma components, such as Application Connector or API Gateway Controller, use upper case.
+Use upper case for Kyma components, such as Application Connector or API Gateway Controller.
 Whenever you point to the outside sources, research whether the name of the source starts with a capital letter or not.

+### Camel case

+Camel case means writing words or phrases without a blank space, using a capitalized letter to separate the words.
+It's very common in Kubernetes terminology.

-* For Kubernetes resources and custom resources, use CamelCase.
+Use CamelCase for Kubernetes resources and custom resources.
 For plurals, add "s".
 For navigation and titles, use natural language (upper case and blank space).

+  ✅ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.
   ⛔️ API Gateway is a Kubernetes controller, which operates on API Rule custom resources.
-  ✅ API Gateway is a Kubernetes controller, which operates on APIRule custom resources.

 If you refer to the code specifically, format it as code, for example, `APIRule` (more details about [code font](03-formatting.md#code-font-and-bold-font)).

 However, if the words are not used in relation to Kubernetes resources, do not capitalize them.

+See the following examples:

 * ConfigMap
 * CronJob
-* CustomResourceDefinition (CRD) - note that "custom resource" isn't Kubernetes-specific, thus it's lower case.
+* CustomResourceDefinition (CRD) - note that "custom resource" alone isn't Kubernetes-specific, thus it's lower case.
 * Deployment
 * Function
 * Ingress